 1. Let go of the idea that stretching makes you flexible.

 What scientists and athletes now understand is that flexibility begins in your mind.
-If your mind thinks it needs to defend against injury (or against you!) it will do that, bracing for impact, making you less flexible.
+If your mind thinks it needs to defend against injury (or against you!) it might do just that, bracing for impact and making you less flexible.

-Push your muscles hard to get a stretch, and you won't see lasting gains.
+That said, if you push your muscles hard to get in a stretch, and probably won't won't see lasting gains.
 Instead, stay easy and calm, no force required.
 You might be thinking, I can't touch my toes!
 But it’s actually great that you have these good strong muscles and ligaments that hold your body together and keep things working properly.